mbernier/site_tracker/README.markdown

 ### URLs

-- [ ] Receive the source URL and the list of the urls for this page
+- [ x ] Receive the source URL and the list of the urls for this page
-- [ ] Get the stored URLs for this page
+- [ ] Get the stored URLs for this page from the database
 - [ ] Compare to what is in the database for this source URL
 - [ ] Log which URLs were added/removed from this page

 ### Images

-- [ ] Receive the source url and list of images for this page
+- [ x ] Receive the source url and list of images for this page
-- [ ] Get the images for this source URL
+- [ ] Get the images for this source URL from the database
 - [ ] Compare to what is in the database for this source URL, identify abandoned images?
     - [ ] Log which images are added and which are removed
 - [ ] Store them
 - [ ] Log which images were added/removed from this page
+- [ ] handle if there are no images on the page

 ### Reports